jeremybytes/async-workshop-nov2020/Labs/Lab03/Lab03-Instructions.md

 Awaiting the AggregateException
 -------------
 "Task.WhenAll" waits for a set of tasks to complete and returns another task.
-If any of the tasks throw an exception, the the returned task is "faulted" (meaning, it is marked as having generated an exception).
+If any of the tasks throw an exception, then the returned task is "faulted" (meaning, it is marked as having generated an exception).

-"Task.WhenAll" wraps the thrown exceptions into an AggregateException.
+"Task.WhenAll" wraps the thrown exceptions in an AggregateException.
 This AggregateException has a collection of inner exceptions with all of the exceptions that are thrown.
 In our case, all three tasks throw an exception, so the AggregateException will contain three inner exceptions.

 When we "await" a faulted task, it automatically unwraps the AggregateException and throws the first inner exception that it finds.